 It helps to clamp the hinge under the pulley clamp to fix it in place.
 Make sure the aluminum channel can freely move up and down.

-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.